Holi: Celebration of Holi in India during the Mughal rule

+In Mughal India, Holi was at times suppressed, and at others celebrated with such exuberance that Hindu citizens of all castes could throw colour on the Muslim Mughal Emperor.

+According to Sharma (2017), "there are several paintings of Mughal emperors celebrating Holi".
+Grand celebrations of Holi were held at the Lal Qila, where the festival was also known as Eid-e-gulaabi or Aab-e-Pashi.
+Mehfils were held throughout the walled city of Delhi with aristocrats and traders alike participating.

+This changed during the rule of Emperor Aurangzeb.
+He banned the public celebration of Holi using a Farman issue in November 1665.

+The celebration was later restarted again after the death of Emperor Aurangzeb.
+Bahadur Shah Zafar himself wrote a song for the festival, while poets such as Amir Khusrau, Ibrahim Raskhan, Nazeer Akbarabadi and Mehjoor Lakhnavi relished it in their writings.

 Celebrations

 Holika Dahan

 The night before Holi is called Holika Dahan or "Chhoti Holi" whereby people gather around a lit bonfire, symbolising the victory of good over evil as well as the removal of the old and arrival of the new.
 Various rituals are performed around the fire such as singing and dancing.
 This ritual is derived from the story of Holika, who attempted to kill Prahlada, the son of Hiranyakashipu, through the flames of a bonfire.
 Although Holika was endowed with a boon to remain immune to fire, she was burned to ashes, while Prahlada remained unharmed.